List Pods

 Create a Pod

-instapod pods create my-app --preset nodejs
+instapods pods create my-app -p nodejs

 The pod name can also be passed as a flag:

-instapod pods create --name my-app --preset nodejs
+instapods pods create --name my-app -p nodejs

 Create Flags